 The reason why we always hear of Candida Albicans is because this is by far the most common type.

 Candida is treated with anti-fungals as well as dietary changes.
 Most diets aim to remove sugar, cakes, biscuits and yeast found in bread and marmite and stock cubes.
-Alchohol, particularly, beer, lager or wine must also be removed.
+Alcohol, particularly, beer, lager or wine must also be removed.

 How can I book a consultation?